 To avoid this outcome, governments have previously been obliged to support failing financial institutions using taxpayers’ funds.
 This led to moral hazard: shareholders and creditors of financial institutions benefited from profits and excessive risk-taking in good times, but taxpayers carried the cost of failure when risk-taking led to failure.
 The 2007–08 global financial crisis was a typical example.

 To address the risk presented by TBTF institutions, the Financial Stability Board published the Key Attributes of Effective Resolution Regimes for Financial Institutions, which all G20 countries are committed to implement.
 In South Africa, the first step taken to comply was to publish a discussion paper, titled Strengthening South Africa’s resolution framework for financial institutions, in August 2015.
-After extensive consultation, the proposals set out in this paper were incorporated into the Financial Sector Laws Amendment Bill, 2020 (FSLAB), which was released for comment in September 2018.
+After extensive consultation, the proposals set out in this paper were incorporated into the Financial Sector Laws Amendment Bill of 2018 (FSLAB), which was released for comment in September 2018.
 The FSLAB contains proposed amendments to the Financial Sector Regulation Act 9 of 2017, including a chapter providing for the orderly resolution of designated institutions.
-These are defined as all banks, as well as systemically important non-bank financial institutions and their holding companies.
+These are defined as all banks, as well as non-bank systemically important financial institutions and their holding companies.

 The FSLAB is currently going through the legislative process.
 Once promulgated, it will designate the SARB as the authority responsible for the resolution of all designated institutions.
 The Bill will provide the SARB with additional powers to ensure the orderly resolution of any designated institution.
 In addition, as some of these powers are intrusive, the FSLAB includes certain parameters within which the resolution authority should work, such as ‘no creditor worse-off than in liquidation’.
 This parameter entails that, after a resolution is executed, no creditor should be left in a worse position than they would have been in if the institution was liquidated.